Thowfiqrizwan/Thowfiqrizwan/README.md

 - 👋 Hi, I’m @Thowfiqrizwan
-- 👀 I’m interested in Ui/ux designing
+- 👀 I’m interested in UI/UX designing
-- 🌱 I’m currently learning Ui/ux
+- 🌱 I’m currently learning UI/UX
 - 💞️ I’m looking to collaborate with some interesting projects
 - 📫 How to reach me ⬇️
 - @thowfiqkeyboardist@gmail.com
-- Thowfiq Rizwan M |LinkedIn
+- Thowfiq Rizwan M|LinkedIn

 <!---
 Thowfiqrizwan/Thowfiqrizwan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.